10 Things to Do at Ground Zero in New York City

 In the same place where the Twin Towers stood imposing today is located the Memorial Plaza, two huge fountains fed by waterfalls that are lined with bronze plaques on which the names of all the victims are engraved.

 They in turn are enveloped by hundreds of beautiful oak trees brought from Washington and Pennsylvania, also the scenes of 9/11.
-The result is a magnificent oasis of meditation in the midst of the bustle of the city that invites us to walk to remember the past and to fill the future with hope and illusion.
+The result is a magnificent oasis of recollection in the midst of the bustle of the city that invites us to stroll to remember the past.

 Among all these trees stands out one called the Survivor Tree, the only one that survived the tragedy.
-The employees of the recovery works at Ground Zero in New York found it a month after the attacks and although it was still alive, it was in very poor condition so it was removed to be cared for and recovered.
+The employees of the recovery works at Ground Zero in New York found it a month after the attacks and it was in very bad condition, so it was removed to be able to recover it.

-Years later, in 2010, the surviving tree was returned to its original location and is now a symbol of hope and resilience for all New Yorkers and even the world.
-It is indeed wonderful to be able to contemplate it today.
+In 2010, the surviving tree was returned to its original location and is now a symbol of hope and resilience for all New Yorkers and the world.

 4. Visit the striking 9/11 Museum